SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Abstract

 \section{Abstract}

 We propose a novel training-free method for inpainting with off-the-shelf text-to-image models.
-While guidance-based methods in theory allow generic models to be used for inverse problems such as inpainting, in practice, their effectiveness is limited, leading to the necessity of specialized inpainting-specific models.
-In this work, we argue that the missing ingredient for training-free inpainting is the optimization (guidance) of the initial seed noise.
-We propose to optimize the initial seed noise to approximately match the unmasked parts of the data---with as few as a few tens of optimization steps.
-We then apply conventional training-free inpainting methods on top of our optimized initial seed noise.
-Critically, we propose two core ideas to effectively implement this idea: (i) to avoid the costly unrolling required to relate the initial noise and the generated outcome, we perform linear approximation; and (ii) to stabilize the optimization, we optimize the initial seed noise in the spectral domain.
-We demonstrate the effectiveness of our method on various inpainting tasks, outperforming the state of the art.
-Project page: \url{https://ubc-vision.github.io/sonic/}
+While guidance-based methods in theory allow \emph{generic} models to be used for inverse problems such as inpainting --- in practice their effectiveness is limited, leading to the necessity of \emph{specialized} inpainting-specific models.
+In this work, we argue the missing ingredient for training-free generic model usage is proper optimization of the \emph{initial noise sample}.
+We optimize the initial noise to approximately reproduce the unmasked image, in as few as tens of optimization steps, then use it with a conventional training-free inpainting method.
+Critically, we propose two core ideas that make this possible: (i) we perform linear approximation that avoids the costly and often impractical unrolling required to relate the initial noise sample to model output---which potentially is why this relationship was previously overlooked; and (ii) perform spectral preconditioning by optimizing the initial noise sample in the spectral domain with Adam, which stabilizes the optimization.
+We demonstrate our method on various inpainting tasks, outperforming the state of the art.
+Project website: \href{https://ubc-vision.github.io/sonic/}{https://ubc-vision.github.io/sonic/}